bgasparotto/spark-scala/src/main/scala/com/bgasparotto/sparkscala/Notes.md

 - When analysing big data, small problems in algorithms become big ones;
 - Very often, quality of the input data is the real issue;
 - Good data always trump fancy algorithms, especially that fancy algorithms aren't always better.
+- MLLib with RDDs is being deprecated on Spark 3.
+Only MLLib with dataframes will be available.

 ## Linear Regression with Spark
 - Spark streaming uses SGD (Stochastic Gradient Descent) for Linear Regression.